 In February 2021, the Company entered into a research service agreement with CHOP for vector manufacturing.
 In May 2021, this agreement was amended to provide additional vector manufacturing services.
-Research and development expense related to this research service agreement with CHOP recognized in the accompanying statements of operations was \$0 and \$166 for the three months ended March 31, 2023 and 2022, respectively.
-As of March 31, 2023, this agreement has a remaining cost of up to \$480.
+Research and development expense related to this research service agreement with CHOP recognized in the accompanying statements of operations was \$0 and \$166 for the three and six months ended June 30, 2022, respectively.
+No expense was recognized for the three and six months ended June 30, 2023.
+As of June 30, 2023, this agreement has a remaining cost of up to \$480.